zhan4727/zhan4727.github.io/_pages/about.md

   - /about.html
 ---

-I'm a sophomore undergraduate student double majoring in Computer Science Honors and Mathemathics Honors at Purdue University, planning to graduate in May 2026.
+I'm a junior undergraduate student double majoring in Computer Science Honors and Mathemathics Honors at Purdue University, planning to graduate in May 2026.
 In my free time, I like to make videos about mathematics, algorithms, data structures, and x86-64 assembly programming.
 Visit my [YouTube Channel](https://www.youtube.com/@ChristinaZhang-c4y) to watch my videos.

 Courses
 ======